 Will I stay in contact with the baby and intended parents after birth?Most of our surrogate mothers go on to have lasting friendships with their intended parents.

-Can I be registered with more than one surrogacy consultant/program/agency at once?When you first join our program you may be registered with others but you need to inform us immediately if you’ve matched through another program.
+Can I be registered with more than one surrogacy consultant/agency at once?When you first join our program you may be registered with others but you need to inform us immediately if you’ve matched through another program.
 It’s important that we know your availability/status as intended parents will be considering your profile.
-Once you have matched we require that you are not affiliated with outside consultants/programs/agencies to maintain the confidentiality of the members of our program.
+Once you have matched we require that you are not affiliated with outside consultants/agencies to maintain the confidentiality of the members of our program.

 Can I not find a couple to help on my own without your program?Absolutely!
-This is called "independent matching"; where a surrogate mother finds intended parents to help on her own, usually via surrogacy classified websites/newspapers, etc. We fully support independent surrogacy arrangements and encourage surrogate mothers to go with their own preferences for their journeys.
+This is called "independent matching"; where a surrogate mother finds intended parents to help on her own, usually via surrogacy classified websites/family arrangements, etc. We fully support independent surrogacy arrangements and encourage surrogate mothers to go with their own preferences for their journeys.
 Be aware however that with independent matching there can be issues such as: finding intended parents who are... not fully educated on the process, unable to fully afford surrogacy (putting you at risk with unpaid expenses) or not thoroughly counselled prior to engaging in surrogacy.
 There is also the lack of having an experienced system of support around you and mediators who can assist in the event of any issues during your arrangement.

 Why choose SCO?Our commitment to you: